-- Insulin.
-The enzyme that makes estrogen, aromatase, works faster when there are higher levels of insulin in your blood.
+The enzyme that makes it, aromatase, works faster when there are higher levels of insulin in your blood.
 What causes higher levels of insulin is a higher intake of high glycemic index starches and sugars.
-So, in order to correct this, we look to reducing intake of these foods.
+So, in order to correct this, we look to reduce the intake of these foods.

 Healthy estrogen levels are vital for both men and women.
-If the levels are either low or high, there are strategies using natural therapies to lower high estrogen in males and females and restore healthy hormone balance.
+If the levels are either low or high, there are natural medicine strategies to restore healthy hormone balance.

 How to fix the problem depends on why it’s low.
 Factors that can cause low estrogen include:

-- Adrenal gland insufficiency – supporting the adrenal glands involves replenishing vital vitamins and minerals like vitamin C, B5, B6, magnesium, and zinc.
-Adaptogenic herbs like schisandra, rhodiola, ashwaghanda and reishi may also help.
+Supporting the adrenal glands involves replenishing vital vitamins and minerals like vitamin C, B5, B6, magnesium, and zinc.
+Adaptogenic herbs like Schisandra, Rhodiola, Ashwagandha, and Reishi also help.

-- Hypothyroidism – the thyroid may be low due to nutritional deficiency or a condition known as Hashimoto’s thyroiditis.
-Depending on the cause, the solution may be to support the thyroid with nutrients like copper, zinc, selenium iodine and tyrosine.
-A word of caution, too much iodine can cause problems, avoid supplementing unless you are under the supervision of a naturopathic doctor.
-Research is suggesting that Hashimoto’s may be due to a latent infection, in which case supporting healthy immune system function may help.
+Your thyroid may be low due to nutritional deficiency or a condition known as Hashimoto’s thyroiditis.
+Depending on the cause, the solution may be to support your thyroid with nutrients like copper, zinc, selenium iodine, and tyrosine.
+A word of caution, too much iodine can cause problems.
+Avoid supplementing unless you are under the supervision of a naturopathic doctor.
+Research suggests that Hashimoto’s may be due to latent infection.
+In which case, supporting healthy immune system function helps.

-- Excessive androgens – if levels of male hormones or androgens are sufficiently high, they can suppress ovulation, thereby suppressing estrogen production.
-In this case, the solution is to reduce the androgen excess through diet, stress reduction, exercise and natural remedies like inositol, black cumin seed, saw palmetto and nettle root.
+If levels of male hormones or androgens are too high, they can suppress ovulation, thereby suppressing estrogen production.
+In this case, the solution is to reduce the androgen excess.
+We do this through diet, stress reduction, exercise, and natural remedies like inositol, black cumin seed, saw palmetto, and nettle root.

-- Low body fat – If your body fat or caloric intake drops excessively low, your body will temporarily turn off the reproductive organs.
-The body perceives this situation as potential starvation and will conserve energy and redirect it to the most vital organs like the heart and lungs and away from the reproductive organs.
-Maintaining a healthy body weight and avoiding overly restrictive diets can help maintain healthy estrogen levels.
+If your body fat or caloric intake drops excessively low, your body will temporarily turn off your reproductive organs.
+Your body perceives this situation as potential starvation and will conserve energy.
+It will redirect it to the most vital organs like your heart and lungs to keep you alive.
+Maintaining healthy body weight and avoiding overly restrictive diets can help maintain healthy estrogen levels.